Where are the Best Aesthetic Medical Educator Training Programs?

 Which Botox® and Filler Training courses are actually CME Accredited?

-Who also trains in PRP, Microneedling, PDO Threads and Sclerotherapy?
+Who also trains in PRP, and Microneedling?

 Which training programs try to upsell “advanced” courses, memberships and unaccredited board “certification”?

 For the first time, several of the most visible aesthetic training programs are compared side by side in a single reference table.
-The goal is to provide clinicians with a centralized starting point for evaluating objective program features and identifying the option that best aligns with their professional goals.
+The goal is to provide clinicians with a centralized starting point for evaluating objective, publicly disclosed program features as of the query date shown in the table key.

-• The physical training location(s)
+• The physical street address of the training venue

-• Refund and cancellation policies
+• Refund, cancellation, and rescheduling policies

 Table 1 -- Training Program Accreditation, Class Size, and Faculty